-In July 2022, Akam and Razar did not run a wrestling show in the 10,000 seat Motorpoint Arena in Nottingham, under the Wrestling Entertainment Series banner.
+In July 2022, Akam and Razar did not run a wrestling show in the 10,000-seat Motorpoint Arena in Nottingham, under the Wrestling Entertainment Series banner.

-They had planned too.
+They had planned to, allegedly.

 The Authors of Pain sought to bounce back from their 2020 WWE release, and put on one of the biggest wrestling shows the UK had ever seen.
 It was a huge task, but one they seemed prepared to do.
+They had (allegedly) booked a host of former WWE superstars, recently released due to the pandemic, as well as various UFC fighters making their wrestling debuts at the show.

 The plan was, at best, ambitious.
 At worst, it was a total scam.
-But what was the true story being the Author of Pain’s doomed promotion, the Wrestling Entertainment Series?
+But what was the true story of being the Author of Pain’s doomed promotion, the Wrestling Entertainment Series?

 Wrestling Entertainment Series

+In May 2022, something nobody happened that nobody had on their bingo cards.
 Akam & Rezar, who were former tag team champions in the WWE, announced the beginning of a new wrestling promotion.

 After filing the trademarks for “Wrestling Entertainment Series”, the pair planned their first show to take place in Dubai, in June 2022.
+This plan was cancelled, following the death of the UAE president, and the show was relocated to the United Kingdom.

 While the AOP were a decently popular tag team in the WWE, but did not have anywhere near the star power to draw a big crowd in the UK.
+The WWE had been touring for years, and struggled to sell out venues for their Raw and Smackdown shows in the country.

 The WES would need to book some big talent to try and fill the card, and that is (allegedly) what they did.
+AOP managed to assemble an impressive roster, mainly comprised of recently released WWE talent.

 Former MMA icon Alistair Overeem making his debut in the main event.
 Overeem was initially slated to wrestle Adam “The Titan” Scherr.
+Scherr is more commonly known as Braun Strowman, and re-signed with the WWE in 2022.

-Meanwhile, other stars like Lince Dorado, Kalisto, Mojo Rawley and Eric Young were all booked to help sell out the 10,000 seat Motorpoint Arena in Nottingham.
+Nia Jax was also meant to wrestle Lana on the show, following the pair’s release from the WWE.
+Meanwhile, other stars like Lince Dorado, Kalisto, Mojo Rawley and Eric Young were all booked to help sell out the 10,000-seat Motorpoint Arena in Nottingham.

 The fledgling promotion seemed to be doing everything right, although they had been entirely too ambitious in their plans to sell thousands of tickets.